Ozempic, Hypermobility and Chronic Pain

 A woman standing on a set of scales

+This article is part of our comprehensive guide to living with fibromyalgia.
 Unanticipated weight gain from medication tends to increase the already excruciating difficulties of living with fibromyalgia.
 There are a lot of moving parts in the fibromyalgia-weight gain association, and they might make it hard to keep the weight off.
-In this article, I want to go through these various factors to shed light on these […]
+In this article, I […]

 Low-Dose Naltrexone For Fibromyalgia